SethW89/udacity_trivia_api/backend/README.md

 DELETE '/api/questions/<int:question_id>'
+TEST: curl -X DELETE localhost:3000/api/questions/6
 - Deletes a question based on the id provided.
 - Request Arguments: The id.
 - Returns on Success: 4 key values.
     - "success"
         - True or False.
 Indicates if an error has occured or not.
     - "deleted"
         - the id of the question just deleted.
     - "question"
         - The values of the just deleted question.
     - "total_questions"
         - Returns the total number of questions in the database after the deletion.

 {
     "deleted": 6,